jonatansouza/hyperiot/README.md

 }
 ```

-After submitting this transaction, you should now see the transaction in the Transaction Registry if the service is allowed to get data from this device.
+After submitting this transaction, you should now see the transaction in the Transaction Registry `AccessEvent` will be fired and access flag to set access to true or false to service is allowed to get data from this device.

 Submit a `registerThirdPartServiceOnDevice` transaction: